kyhjonathan/kyhjonathan/README.md

 ### Hi there 👋

+My name is Jonathan, currently a Year 2 Computer Engineering Student studying in National University of Singaproe (NUS).
 <!--
 **kyhjonathan/kyhjonathan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.